lucenelletenebre/oci-cli/README.md

 ## Note
 If you want to expand the service available, modify the file `compile.py` commenting out the line `--collect-all=services.core` and enabling `--collect-all=services` will install all oci services.
 Recompile using docker image using `make build` or `docker build -t <IMAGE NAME> .`

+## Warning
+A fair warning: pretty much all oci-cli funcionality under Pyinstaller is untested in this container!
+It should work but...